The Western Logo

 Use outside of the University

-The Office of University Communications must provide written consent for non-University logo use.
+The University Marketing must provide written consent for non-University logo use.
 All external entities must obtain this consent, including those in partnership with on campus units.

 The logo is not required for communication that is strictly internal.
 This includes communication between faculty, staff, and students.
 For example, e-mail about classes, memoranda, draft paper, and meeting notes do not need the logo.
-The Office of University Communications must approve any other exceptions for logo use.
+University Marketing must approve any other exceptions for logo use.

 The horizontal version of the logo is for space-restricted applications, such as pens, where the wordmark of the regular logo is too small to read.

-Use of the horizontal logo is by approval only, through the Office of University Communications.
+Use of the horizontal logo is by approval only, through University Marketing.

 Size and Space Requirements